robotology/icub-main/src/controlBasis/README.txt

 DEPENDENCIES
 ------------

-The CBAPI library requieres the iKin library.
+The CBAPI library requires making and installing the iKin and reinforcementLearning libraries.
+Both are in the
+$ICUB_ROOT/src/ tree.

 ------------